qmk/qmk_firmware/docs/cli_configuration.md

 Now I can run `qmk compile` without specifying my keyboard and keymap each time.

-## Setting Defaults
+## Setting User Defaults

 Sometimes you want to share a setting between multiple commands.
 For example, multiple commands take the argument `--keyboard`.
-Rather than setting this value for every command you can set a default value which will be used by any command that takes that argument.
+Rather than setting this value for every command you can set a user value which will be used by any command that takes that argument.

 Example:

 ```
-$ qmk config default.keyboard=clueboard/66/rev4 default.keymap=default
+$ qmk config user.keyboard=clueboard/66/rev4 user.keymap=default
-default.keyboard: None -> clueboard/66/rev4
+user.keyboard: None -> clueboard/66/rev4
-default.keymap: None -> default
+user.keymap: None -> default
 Ψ Wrote configuration to '/Users/example/Library/Application Support/qmk/qmk.ini'
 ```